 Central held its first worship service on September 15, 1849, the year before the City of Stockton was chartered and California became a state, in a tent at the corner of Miner Avenue and San Joaquin Street.
-The first building was dedicated on July 28, 1851, having been constructed at a cost of $12,000.
+The first building, constructed at a cost of $12,000, was dedicated on July 28, 1851.

 Central’s home from 1851-1958